Buffalo shooter's prior threat, hospital stay face scrutiny

 “Nobody called in,” he said.
 “Nobody called any complaints,” Gramaglia said.
 The threat was “general” in nature, he said, and not related to race.

-Those laws allow law enforcement officers, a person’s family, or in some cases, medical professionals or school officials to petition courts to temporarily seize a troubled person’s firearms, or prevent them from buying guns.
+Those laws allow law enforcement officers, a person’s family, or in some cases, medical professionals or school officials to petition courts to temporarily seize the person’s firearms, or prevent them from buying guns.

-Federal law bars people from owning a gun if a judge has determined they have a “mental defect” or they have been forced into a mental institution — but an evaluation alone would not trigger the prohibition.
+Federal law bars people from owning guns if a judge has determined they have a “mental defect” or they have been forced into a mental institution — but an evaluation alone would not trigger the prohibition.

-It is unclear whether officials could have invoked “red flag” legislation after the incident at Susquehanna Valley High School.
+It is unclear whether officials could have invoked the “red flag” regulation after the high school incident.
 Police and prosecutors wouldn’t provide details on the incident, or say when Gendron had purchased the weapons used in the assault.

 The long list of mass shootings in the U.S. involving missed opportunities to intervene includes the 2018 massacre of 17 students at a high school in Parkland, Florida, where law enforcement officials had received numerous complaints about the gunman’s threatening statements, and the killings of more than two dozen people at a Texas church in 2017 by a former U.S. Air Force serviceman who was able to buy a gun despite a violent history.